Friday, March 8, 2024

 Suppose that John is observing a cup on a table, and he observes the cup as having a determinate (or determinable) blue sensory-quality.
 Whenever John observes the cup as having a blue sensory-quality, he has a “representation of the cup as having a blue sensory-quality.”
 John’s “representation of the cup as having a blue sensory-quality” is localized to a particular chunk or region of his brain, and we can observe this particular chunk or region of John’s brain whenever he observes the cup as having a blue sensory-quality.
 Now, if we were to observe John’s “representation of the cup as having a blue sensory-quality” (i.e., a particular chunk or region of John’s brain) as he observes the cup as having a blue sensory-quality, it is almost certain that we will not observe it as having a blue sensory-quality; however, we can be certain that we would observe it as having or consisting of determinate (or determinable) sensory-qualities of one or more determinable kinds; indeed, we would observe it as having or consisting of sensory-qualities, e.g., pinkness, warmth, smoothness, sliminess, etc. Although John’s “representation of the cup as having a blue sensory-quality” is not observed as having a blue sensory-quality, it is nevertheless observed as having or consisting of determinate (or determinable) sensory-qualities of one or more determinable kinds.
 Indeed, both the cup (i.e., the cup which John observes as having a blue sensory-quality) and John’s “representation of the cup as having a blue sensory-quality” are both observed as having or consisting of determinate (or determinable) sensory-qualities of one or more determinable kinds.
 In light of this illustration, what evidence is there for the following cornerstone of Illusionism:

-There exists “representations of particular determinate (or determinable) sensory-qualities” that not only do not have the particular determinate (or determinable) sensory-qualities they represent, but are also themselves totally devoid of determinate (or determinable) sensory-qualities of any determinable kind.56
+There can exist “representations of particular determinate (or determinable) sensory-qualities” that not only do not have the particular determinate (or determinable) sensory-qualities they represent, but are also themselves totally devoid of determinate (or determinable) sensory-qualities of any determinable kind.5, 6

 If Illusionism is to be held to its own standards, it cannot be allowed to defend the above claim by appealing to ‘intuitions’.
 Illusionism must appeal to the ‘empirical’.
 But what ‘empirical’ evidence is there?
+Or, rather, what is sample of available evidence is there for the Illusionist to appeal to in order to support the above-mentioned premise?
+(Whether or not the evidence does in fact support it).
 The following:

 • We have had many instances of observation wherein we have observed a “representation of a particular sensory-quality” (e.g., a representation of a red sensory-quality) as not having the particular determinate (or determinable) sensory-quality it represents.